LucasMagnum/trackmywork/README.md

 # Track my work
-Trackmywork is an application to help us keep track of our tasks in a simple way using the command line.
+Trackmywork is an tool to help us to keep track of our tasks in a simple way using the command line.

-One of the good habits of productivity is to keep track of every task we do and this application will help us to do it :)
+One of the good habits of productivity is to keep track of every task we do and this tool will help us to do it :)

 When I was creating the readme for my `personal` project called `trackmywork`, I planned to spend 2 hours on it.
 This is how I kept track of my task:

-    $ trackmywork start -m "Creating track my work readme" -p "trackmywork" -c "personal" -t 2h You successfully started the task #01 - "Creating track my work readme"
+    $ trackmywork start -m "Creating track my work readme" -p "trackmywork" -c "personal" -t 2h You successfully started the task 1 - "Creating track my work readme"

-When I am done, I will update my task :)
+When I was done, I finished my task :)

     $ trackmywork finish 1
     You successfully finished the task 1